885 words

 In this guide, the wikijs.heyvaldemar.net subdomain will be used to access Wiki.js from the Internet.
 You will need to specify your domain or subdomain by which your Wiki.js will be accessible from the Internet.

-Please note that in this guide, Postgres will be used as a database management system, and Traefik will be used as a reverse proxy.
+In this guide, Postgres will be used as a database management system, and Traefik will be used as a reverse proxy.

-In the “traefik.http.middlewares.authtraefik.basicauth.users” parameter, you must specify the username and password hash to access the Traefik dashboard.
+In the traefik.http.middlewares.authtraefik.basicauth.users parameter, you must specify the username and password hash to access the Traefik dashboard.

-Please note that you can use this service to get the password hash.
+You can use this service to get the password hash.

-Now press the “Esc” button to exit edit mode, then type “:x” and press the “Enter” button to save your changes and exit the editor.
+Now press the “Esc” button to exit edit mode, then type "" and press the “Enter” button to save your changes and exit the editor.

 Now let’s start Wiki.js with the command: